Act of restoration of the Ukrainian state: Reaction in Ukraine

-The pastoral letter was read over the radio by chaplain of Nachtigall Battalion Father Hryn’okh the same morning.
+The pastoral letter was read over the radio by chaplain of the Nachtigall Battalion Father Hryn’okh the same morning.
 It appeared to have removed any doubts which may have been lingering in the mind of most prominent Ukrainians in Lviv concerning the origin of the Stets’ko government.

 Supporters of Ukrainian independence have been divided in their assessment of the proclamation.
 Some considered it brilliant, others considered it reckless or even foolish.

-Reaction by the German Government
+Reaction by the German government

 The Declaration of Independence took the German authorities completely by surprise, and they saw it as an attempted coup.
 When Nazi troops entered Lviv, the German authorities told the leadership of the Ukrainian government to disband.
-However, it did not, and in reprisal the leaders of the government were arrested and interned in the Sachsenhausen concentration camp.
+However, it did not, and in reprisal the leaders of the government were arrested and interned in Sachsenhausen concentration camp.
 These included President Yaroslav Stetsko, and Stepan Bandera.

 Within two years of the declaration, the Nazis had imprisoned or killed 80% of OUN-B leadership.

-Post-war reaction to the Declaration

-Some Ukrainian groups downplayed the early cooperation between the Ukrainian nationalist parties and the Nazis.
-They emphasized how Ukrainian nationalists fought both the Germans and the Soviets, and how the Ukrainian nation suffered enormously at the hands of both.